sturlabragason/sturlabragason.github.io/_posts/2023-04-15-CICD-In-The-AI-Age.md

 ## Visualizing the AI-Enhanced Infrastructure Deployment Process

-Explore the AI-Enhanced Infrastructure Deployment process with this visual representation:
+Let's review the above AI-Enhanced Infrastructure Deployment process with this visual representation:

 <img src = "https://sturlabragason.github.io/images/diagram.png" alt = "Diagram" />

-To better understand the process, here's some example pseudocode:
+Using a [Github Workflow](https://docs.github.com/en/actions/using-workflows), here's what the process might look like:

 <script src="https://gist.github.com/sturlabragason/dfbfa723db8219f5c12a8eddeba9a1ab.js"></script>

-The python script, terraform_llm_agent_workflow.py, might look like this:
+The python script, terraform_llm_agent_workflow.py, might then look something like this:

 <script src="https://gist.github.com/sturlabragason/6b619686d7a1375dd270f47221ac127a.js"></script>

+In the above example, for simplicity I've moved all the python functions into a single file to simplify the example, these would easily be split up and run separately.

-## What does this mean for the world of software development?
+## What does this mean for the world of infrastructure?

 The integration of LLM agents into Terraform workflows offers developers a wide array of benefits:

 - **Reduced errors:** LLM agents can detect and fix errors, minimizing the likelihood of deploying faulty infrastructure.
 - **Faster development:** By automating error-fixing, developers can focus on other tasks, accelerating the development process.
 - **Improved collaboration:** LLM agents can bridge the gap between developers, enabling them to work on a shared codebase more efficiently.
-- **Continuous learning:** As LLM agents interact with the code, they learn and improve their ability to predict, detect, and fix errors.

 ## Overcoming Challenges and Shaping the Future